The UCSC PREP Application for the 2021-2022 cohort is now opened.

 •Travel to a conference to present your work

 (Stipulated by NIH grant requirements)

-- Graduated or in the process of graduating with a baccalaureate degree in a biomedically relevant science or engineering dicipline, from an accredited U.S. college or university, no more than 36 month prior to applying to PREP, and are not currently enrolled in a graduate degree program.
+Graduated or in the process of graduating with a baccalaureate degree in a biomedically relevant science or engineering discipline, from an accredited U.S. college or university, no more than 36 months prior to applying to PREP, and are not currently enrolled in a graduate degree program.

-- Plan to apply to a Ph.D. program in a biomedically relevant science after the successful completion of PREP.
+Will apply to a Ph.D. program in a biomedically relevant science the fall of their first year in PREP.